subat0mik/Misconfiguration-Manager/foundations/sccm-foundations.md

 A role installed on a site system to host functionality for a site (e.g., site server, site database, distribution point)

 ## Site Database
-A required site system role for central administration sites, primary sites, and secondary sites that stores and processes data
+A required site system role for central administration sites, primary sites, and secondary sites that stores and processes data.
+This database is fully replicated between CAS sites and primary sites and partially replicated to secondary sites.

 ## Site Database Server
-Hosts the site database for a site, can be colocated on the site server or hosted on a remote system
+Hosts the site database for a site, can be colocated on the site server or hosted on a remote system.

 ## SMS Provider
 A site system with Windows Management Instrumentation (WMI) and HTTPS REST API providers that allow indirect access to the site database.
 This role is installed on the primary site server by default but can also be installed elsewhere.
 SharpSCCM interacts with SMS providers via WMI and HTTP(S).